-Experience craft beer culture interwoven with natural beauty, agricultural splendour and some of BC’s most spectacular beaches on the BC Ale Trail.
+Experience craft beer culture interwoven with natural beauty, agricultural splendour and some of Vancouver Island’s most spectacular beaches on the BC Ale Trail.

-An hour north is the Comox Valley, an agricultural paradise with three breweries that cater to their local crowds: Forbidden Brewing and Gladstone Brewing in Courtenay, Land & Sea Brewing in Comox, and Cumberland Brewing in the historic coal mining town of the same name.
+An hour north is the Comox Valley, an agricultural paradise with several breweries that cater to their local crowds, including Ace Brewing and Gladstone Brewing in Courtenay, Land & Sea Brewing in Comox, and Cumberland Brewing in the historic coal mining town of the same name.
 Throughout the region, visitors will find farmers’ markets, restaurants that celebrate farm (or tide) to table, plus numerous distilleries and wineries that will keep your stomach happy while you explore.

 One of the province's most popular family destinations.
 A 347-hectare park featureing a five-kilometre long stretch of sandy beach, a forest and parkland.
 At low tide, the ocean recedes almost a kilometer back from Rathtrevor's shoreline.

 This stylish craft brewery is the perfect accompaniment to Parksville’s beaches and resorts.
 The kitchen staff are dedicated to providing fresh high-quality dishes that complement our growing line of premium craft beer.
 The pizzas are especially well-known and for good reason!

 Mid Island Parksville Central has a Walk-in beer room, with all brands, all formats, and knowledgeable staff.